 18 April 2013

 A question that we get asked frequently by clients who discover a form of fungal decay in their property is “What’s the difference between dry rot and wet rot?”
-Without doubt these are the 2 most common forms of fungal decay and below we have an interesting case that one of our timber surveyors in Leeds came across on a recent survey for a commercial client.
+Without a doubt these are the 2 most common forms of fungal decay and below we have an interesting case that one of our timber surveyors in Leeds came across on a recent survey for a commercial client.

-In this instance our surveyor was able to correctly identify that it was indeed a wet rot outbreak (Coniophora puteana) as opposed to a dry rot out break (serpula lacrymans).
+In this instance, our surveyor was able to correctly identify that it was indeed a wet rot outbreak (Coniophora puteana) as opposed to a dry rot out break (serpula lacrymans).
 One of the main reasons for this was that for wet rot to grow it requires an area with a higher moisture content than dry rot to enable growth.
-In this instance a leaking flat roof caused enough moisture to be present for wet rot to grow to this extent.
+In this instance, a leaking flat roof caused enough moisture to be present for wet rot to grow to this extent.

 Other differences between these 2 fungi are: